Here are some things I think I am thinking about:

 That set the stage for a very fragile economic environment.
 Booms can cause busts when the booms are based on fragile underlying currents.
 You could argue that a lot of things that were going on in 2021 were unsustainable speculative undercurrents.
 While Russia attacking Ukraine is also an exogenous shock the economy is likely to respond in a much more “natural” manner to this.
 But what will that response look like?
 No one really knows, but some broader indicators don’t bode well.

 Two indications that are worrisome are energy price surges and the flattening yield curve.
-And both are pointing to a high probability of a recession.
+And both are pointing to a rising probability of a recession.
 Energy prices are interesting mainly because the Fed likes to strip out energy prices to get a smoother understanding of inflation.
 This makes sense, but it also exposes the Fed to the risk of misunderstanding when energy prices are creating major economic imbalances.
 If you subscribe to the boom/bust theory of recessions then the current surge in energy prices are causing a shock and could resolve in a sort of plucking effect in the way that “the cure for high prices is high prices”.
 That is, high commodity prices shock consumers and cause them to tighten up thereby resulting in a decline in prices.

 You could argue that the Fed’s interpretation of something like this is exactly wrong in that they will tend to see high energy prices as a need to tighten, but by the time they get the data to confirm their rate hikes the damage has already been done.
 The time to raise rates is BEFORE the price surge, not after it.
 As I said back in 2020, I expected inflation to surge following the huge stimulus and that the Fed would be chasing its own tail to raise rates.
 Well, they’re chasing their tail again here and now they’re on the verge of inverting the yield curve and tightening financial conditions at a time when energy prices are already tightening the economy.